 Responsive, tiered and contextualised approaches and strong relationships to support student learning, wellbeing and inclusion Actions Review and refine the whole scho ool wellbeing model.
 Outcomes Leadership support teachers to understand and implement response to interve ention processes a across the curriculum Teachers have a clear understanding of processes and responsibilities across the response to intervention model. access the supports available when needed Students will access supports to improve Students will access supports to improve engagement in the curriculum Success Indicators Improvement of Atoss data- Teacher Concern Wellbeing priortised and taught in consistent frequency across the school.
 Information from wellbeing surveys.
 Information gathered through Learning Walks and peer observation around wellbeing.
-Wellbeing lessons planned to respond to needs of cohorts as seen from Wellbeing surveys Teachers will report greater confidence in selecting response to intervention approaches to suit their classroom needs Whole school consistent approach when responding to student needs at all tiers of intervention Activities People responsible Is this a PL When priority Priority When When Activity cost and funding streams Reviewing the response to interve including SSG meetings, ILPs and clear expectations for all staff grou to create document outlining School improvement team PLP Priority from: Term 1 to: Term 4 \$0.00
+Wellbeing lessons planned to respond to needs of cohorts as seen from Wellbeing surveys Teachers will report greater confidence in selecting response to intervention approaches to suit their classroom needs Whole school consistent approach when responding to student needs at all tiers of intervention Activities Activity cost and funding streams ing the response to intervention and Tier 2 and 3 processes og SSG meetings, ILPs and to create document outlining opectations for all staff groups.
+PLP Priority from: Term 1 to: Term 4 \$0.00